 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 2 / 4

 The constitution guarantees the right to form political parties.
 Following the 2015 legislative elections, 14 parties held seats in the National Assembly, though 99 parties had participated in the elections.
-The 2015 Election Code prohibits some former ruling party members from participating in elections.
+The 2015 Election Code prohibited some former ruling party members from participating in the 2015 presidential election.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 3 / 4